jsmolka/blog/content/drizzle/the-grind.md

 date: 2022-05-06
 type: post
 ---
-It has been two months since the last progress report, and the only thing I managed to implement were classes and bound methods. drizzle doesn't even support inheritance.
+It has been two months since the last progress report, and the only things I managed to implement were classes and bound methods. drizzle doesn't even support inheritance.
 Classes are just empty husks used to store data and methods.

 ```drizzle
 class Vector: